nilshoell/latex-template/README.md

 ## SITM-Compliance

-To be compliant with the thesis template chair for Strategic IT-Management at the UDE, a couple of changes have to be made:
+To be compliant with the thesis template chair for Strategic IT-Management at the UDE, a couple of changes have to be made (already done in this branch):

 - Change language to `american`
 - Change spacing to `onehalfspacing`